wilfredinni/python-cheatsheet/cheatsheet/basics.md

     print("the list is not empty!")
 ```

-## The str, int, and float Functions
+## The str int and float Functions

 Integer to String or Float: